EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 estimated_stake_before_conviction
 ```

-but in v3.6.0 it is displayed as:
+but in the active UI it is displayed as:

 ```text
 DACC Stake